AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 within a Namespace.

 An SdsStream must include a TypeId that references the identifier of an existing SdsType.
-When an SdsStream contains data, you must use a view to update the stream type.
+When an SdsStream contains data, you must use a stream view to update the stream type.

 SdsStream management using the .NET SDS Client Libraries is performed through ISdsMetadataService.
 Create the ISdsMetadataService, using one of the ``SdsService.GetMetadataService()`` factory methods.